Workers Compensation Insurance

 -

-Variable Rates: The cost of this backfill is not fixed; it varies significantly based on the state where the contractor works and the total amount they were paid.
+Variable Rates: The cost of this backfill is not fixed; it varies significantly by state where the contractor works and the total amount they are paid by your fiscally sponsored program.

 -